Complications of pregnancy: Placenta previa

-Placenta accreta
+Placenta Accreta

 Placenta accreta is an abnormal adherence of the placenta to the uterine wall.
 Specifically, placenta accreta involves abnormal adherence of the placental trophoblast to the uterine myometrium.

 Placenta accreta risk factors include placenta previa, abnormally elevated second-trimester AFP and free β-hCG levels, and advanced gestational parent age, specifically over the age of 35.
-Furthermore, prior cesarean delivery is one of the most common risk factors for placenta accreta, due to the presence of a uterine scar leading to abnormal decidualization of the placenta.
+Furthermore, prior cesarean delivery is one of the most common risk factors for placenta accreta due to the presence of a uterine scar leading to abnormal decidualization of the placenta.

 Due to abnormal adherence of the placenta to the uterine wall, cesarean delivery is often indicated, as well as cesarean hysterectomy.

+Umbilical Cord Prolapse

+Umbilical cord prolapses is a rare and dangerous pregnancy complication that can result in significant adverse outcomes for the mother and fetus.
+Umbilical cord prolapse is defined by the displacement of the umbilical cord beyond the cervical os before the fetus during labor or delivery.
+The can lead to compression of the umbilical cord and result in low levels of oxygen being delivered to the fetus which can result in fetal morbidity and mortality.

+Several risk factors for umbilical cord prolapse have been identified include maternal age greater than 35 years, multiple prior pregnancies, fetal presentations in which the fetal head is not oriented towards the mother's pelvis during delivery, pre0term labor (<37 weeks gestation), low birth weight, excess amniotic fluid, multiple gestation pregnancy and male sex of the newborn.

+Umbilical cord prolapse may result in either severe or complete sudden oxygen deprivation, or a gradual lack of oxygen, each causing distinct effects on the newborn.
+Umbilical cord prolapse is an obstetrical emergency that requires prompt delivery of the fetus.
+Caesarean section is the most common method, however a vaginal or assisted delivery may be considered if it can be performed more rapidly.

+Several approaches can be used help relieve umbilical cord compression until a cesarean section is performed.
+These include administering short-acting tocolytic agents, placing the patient in the Trendelenburg or knee-chest position, elevating the buttocks, and filling the maternal bladder.